-Bring your vehicle to the desired speed, press the "SET/COAST" direction and release it.
+Bring your vehicle to the desired speed, push the lever down in the "SET/COAST" direction and release it.
 This sets the vehicle at that speed.
 Now you may take your foot off the accelerator pedal.
 If you need acceleration-for example, when passing-depress the accelerator pedal enough for the vehicle to exceed the set speed.
 When you release it, the vehicle will return to the speed set prior to the acceleration.